Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 That said, this oversight is not the same as what brand-name medications go through.
 Wegovy and Ozempic required large-scale randomized controlled trials, pre-market review of manufacturing data, and FDA approval of the finished product before the first dose was ever dispensed.
 Compounded semaglutide does not.
 The active ingredient is evaluated, but the finished product formulation — including excipients, sterility, and dosing accuracy — is not individually approved by the FDA prior to patient use.

 The FDA has been clear about this distinction.
-Its position on compounded GLP-1 medications acknowledges that 503B facilities have a meaningful regulatory framework, while emphasizing that the medications are not FDA-approved finished products.
+Its April 2026 policy clarification acknowledges that 503B facilities have a meaningful regulatory framework, while clarifying the conditions under which compounding is legally permitted.

-So the balanced picture is this: meaningful oversight exists at the 503B level, but it is structurally different from pre-market brand-name approval.
+So the balanced picture is this: meaningful oversight exists at the 503A and 503B levels, but it is structurally different from pre-market brand-name approval.

 The FDA has issued specific safety communications about compounded GLP-1 medications that go beyond general regulatory caution.
 These are worth understanding in concrete terms.

 Unauthorized additives.
 Some compounders have included substances like cyanocobalamin (a form of B12) or other additives not present in FDA-approved semaglutide.
-The FDA has stated that the safety and effectiveness of these combinations has not been evaluated (FDA safety communication).
+The FDA has stated that the safety and effectiveness of these combinations has not been evaluated (FDA April 2026 clarification).
 Adding B12 to semaglutide may sound harmless, but it creates a different compound than what clinical trials have studied.
 Any provider offering semaglutide "with B12" should prompt additional scrutiny.

 Dosing errors from vial format.
 Brand-name Wegovy comes in pre-filled auto-injector pens with a fixed dose.
 Compounded semaglutide typically comes in a multi-dose vial that requires drawing the medication with a syringe.
-The FDA has flagged dosing errors associated with this format — patients and providers miscalculating the volume needed for a given dose (FDA safety communication).
+The FDA has flagged dosing errors associated with this format — patients and providers miscalculating the volume needed for a given dose (FDA April 2026 clarification).
 Errors can result in patients taking far more than the intended dose.

 Salt form substitutions.
 Some compounders have used semaglutide sodium or semaglutide acetate rather than the base semaglutide molecule used in FDA-approved medications.
 These are chemically different compounds.
-Available evidence does not establish that these salt forms are bioequivalent to the semaglutide in Wegovy or Ozempic (FDA safety communication).
+Available evidence does not establish that these salt forms are bioequivalent to the semaglutide in Wegovy or Ozempic (FDA April 2026 clarification).
 This is not a theoretical concern — it means you may not know what molecule you're actually receiving.

 This section may be the most important one.